 by Gary D. Schmidt

 12-year-olds and their parents (or other caregivers) will truly appreciate reading aloud this hilarious book.
-Holling Hoodhood always seems to be getting into scrapes, but his father seems to be mostly concerned with how Holling's antics affects his business reputation.
-On Wednesday afternoons, most of his classmates head off to Catholic of Jewish religious education classes.
-However, the Hoodhoods are Presbyterian so Holling stays behind at school where his teacher introduces him to Shakespeare.
+Holling Hoodhood always seems to be getting into scrapes, but his father appears to be mostly concerned with how Holling's antics affect his business reputation.
+On Wednesday afternoons, most of his classmates head off to Catholic or Jewish religious education classes.
+However, the Hoodhoods are Presbyterian, so Holling stays behind at school where his teacher introduces him to Shakespeare.
 Holling's antics at school, his involvement in a Shakespeare production and the general mayhem he creates wherever he goes make for lots of laughs from a master storyteller.